picture from Svenja

 • 07-09.10.

-Talk at the DFG-SPP Computational Literary Studies Closing Event (tbc) at University of Würzburg, Germany
+Talk "From Annotation to Analysis: A Journey through Scenes, Sounds, and Jupyter Notebooks in CLS" at the DFG-SPP Computational Literary Studies Closing Event at University of Würzburg, Germany

 Svenja presenting